Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Space-time as a partial order

 \begin{definition}[Conicality] Let $\TT$ be a poset.
 We say that $\TT$ is a \emph{conical} poset if for any two finite subsets $L_i, L_j \subset \TT$,

 holds. \end{definition}

 Hence, in conical posets, it is possible to recover the origin of each light cone contributing to the shape of the joint future from that shape alone.
+In particular, conicality ensures that the set $L' (=\spann(L'))$ featuring in \cref{def:span} is unique, guaranteeing $L' = \spann(L)$ and eliminating the necessity to consider a union of distinct such sets.
 We now consider whether this property is satisfied for a relevant physical models for space-time.